Hypospadias RepairEn Español (Spanish Version)

 The surgery is done to treat male children born with hypospadias.
 The condition can make it difficult for the child to urinate while standing.
 It can also affect sexual function later in life.

 The surgery is typically done at age 3-18 months old.
 It can also be done in older children and adults.
-Once the diagnosis is made,
+In infants with hypospadias,

-is not done.
-Tissue from the foreskin may be used during surgery.
+should not be done.
+Tissue from the foreskin may be used if surgery is done to correct the hypospadias.

 Complications are rare, but no procedure is completely free of risk.
 If your child is having a hypospadias repair, the doctor will review a list of possible complications, which may include:

-- A new opening on the underside of penis forms, causing urine leakage
+- A new opening on the underside of the penis called a fistula, causing urine leakage

-- Scarring/narrowing of the urethra (making it difficult to urinate)
+- Scarring/narrowing of the urethra that makes it difficult to urinate

 - Need for more surgery